 In its hey-day, waxed paper was also used for packaging candy, chocolate and bread.
-In this picture by Russell Lee I found on Shorpy, you can see bread wrapped in wax paper on the table.
+In the picture above, you can see bread wrapped in wax paper on the table.
 The picture is from December 1936 and beautifully puts today’s economic depression into perspective (look at the mattress pushed up against the wall in order to make space for the table).
 I love the look on everyone’s face.

 The 1907 book “The Treatment of Paper for Special Purposes” by Louis Edgar suggests wax paper for wrapping “tobacco and snuff”, as well as covering jam pots in order to “exclude injurious atmospheric influences, etc.”.

 The book also gives instructions on how to make your own wax paper with a hot iron, and suggests the machine below in case you want to produce larger quantities.